How to Use This Car Loan Calculator

-"Financial experts often suggest the **20/4/10 rule**: Put down at least 20%, finance for no more than 4 years, and keep your total car expenses under 10% of your monthly income."
+"Financial experts often suggest putting down at least 20%, financing for no more than 4 years, and keeping your total car expenses (including insurance) under 10% of your monthly income."

 Key Financial Terms Explained